rstudio/rstudio-conf-2022-program/sessions/data-science-in-production/remote-content-execution-rstudio-connect.md

 Kubernetes.

-We have been quietly beta testing the Launcher feature with select partners and customers for several months while we prepare for the GA announcement.
+We have been quietly beta testing the Launcher feature with select partners and customers for several months while we prepare for the public announcement.

 This talk will highlight why someone might want to use this new execution mode with Connect, show just how seamless it is to get everything configured